Child Behavioral Services

 Respite

-Respite level therapeutic care is the provision of short-term, temporary relief to those caring for children with disabilities who cannot be properly supervised by a neighbor or in a traditional settings.
+Respite level therapeutic care is the provision of short-term, temporary relief to those caring for children with disabilities who cannot be properly supervised by a babysitter, neighbor, or in other traditional settings.

-Our program provides breaks for families and other caregivers of children with a disability in order to support and maintain the primary care giving relationship.
+Our program provides breaks for families and other caregivers in order to support and maintain the primary caregiving relationship.
 Respite care also provides a social experience for the child receiving care through positive interactions with trained staff.
 Though no specific skills are taught during respite, trained staff ensure current skills are maintained and developing skills are supported.
 Staff members also provide an enriched environment to minimize aggressive and self-stimulatory behaviors.

 Respite can be provided in the home, at our center, and in the community.
 This is a great opportunity to expand and introduce leisure skills such as going to the movies, eating at a restaurant, or participating in physical activities.

-Even though many families take great joy in providing care to their loved ones so that they can remain at home instead of being institutionalized, the physical, emotional and financial costs for the family caregiver can be overwhelming without some support, such as respite.
-Respite provides the much needed temporary break from the often exhausting challenges faced by the family caregiver.
+Even though many families find great joy in providing care for their loved ones, the physical, emotional, and financial costs on the family can be overwhelming without support.
+Respite provides the needed temporary break from the exhausting challenges faced by the family.
 It also provides primary caregivers with the opportunity to complete routine tasks necessary to maintain the family and to spend time with other children in the family.

 Without respite, not only can families suffer economically and emotionally, but caregivers themselves may face serious health and social risks as a result of stress associated with continuous care giving.

 Respite has been shown to help sustain family caregiver health and wellbeing, avoid or delay out-of-home placements, and reduce the likelihood of abuse and neglect.
 Recent studies also show that respite may also reduce the likelihood of divorce and help sustain marriages.
-Some families have a standing schedule of respite care while others choose to schedule as needed.
-Whichever you choose, our 24hr respite line provides families access when its needed.
+Some families have a standing schedule of respite care, while others choose to schedule as needed.
+Whichever you choose, our 24hr respite line provides families with access when it's needed.

 Extended School Year (ESY)

-Teaching methods used to deliver services are based on the principles of applied behavior analysis, proven effective in scientific evaluation.
+The teaching methods used to deliver services are based on the principles of applied behavior analysis and have proven effective in scientific evaluation.
 Services are data-based to achieve the greatest effectiveness.
 Data are evaluated regularly to make any instructional changes necessary to ensure each learner is making progress.
-In addition to receiving therapy at the Center and in-home, parents and students participate in community outings to ensure generalization of skills.
+In addition to receiving therapy at the Center and in-home, parents and students participate in community outings to ensure the generalization of skills.

 School Consultant and Training for Professionals